SACE | Southern Alliance for Clean Energy

 - have the ability to severely harm large bodies of water in the event of an accident.

-For three years running (in November 2012 & 2013 and most recently in October 2014) the Georgia Water Coalition selected the proposed new Vogtle reactors in Georgia as one of the “Dirty Dozen” due to it’s large water withdrawals and consumption from the Savannah River along with toxic discharges.
+For three years running (in November 2012 & 2013 and October 2014) the Georgia Water Coalition selected the proposed new Vogtle reactors in Georgia as one of the “Dirty Dozen” due to it’s large water withdrawals and consumption from the Savannah River along with toxic discharges.
 SACE and our partners are very concerned about the impacts Vogtle has on the Savannah River, both in terms of water quantity and quality.
 The situation will only get worse if the two new Vogtle reactors begin operating, currently estimated for some time in 2019 and 2020 respectively.
 We filed comments with the Georgia Environmental Protection Division (EPD) in March 2014 opposing the massive draft surface water withdrawal permit for the new reactors and requesting a public hearing.
 We were successful and a public hearing was held in May.
 Find all our comments and more in our blog post here.
 Unfortunately, EPD disregarded the public’s concerns despite receiving over 250 comments, the majority of which urged for EPD to deny or at least delay issuance of the permit.
 The agency issued the final permit on December 5, 2014 and the State of South Carolina initially challenged the permit, but eventually withdrew and the permit was finalized.

 In mid-January 2015, EPD issued a draft surface water discharge permit (National Pollutant Discharge Elimination System or “NPDES”) for review and held a public hearing in Augusta on March 3 with public comments due March 20.
 SACE and our allies are very concerned about the impacts this could have on the already imperiled Savannah River, the 3rd most toxic river in the U.S. Find SACE’s comments from the March 3rd hearing here and our full comments filed with EPD on March 20 here.
 Despite all the objections, EPD issued the final permit in late September 2015.

 Unfortunately bad choices for our water future continue to be made in Georgia.
 Georgia Power is exploring building two more reactors along the Chattahoochee River, in 2016 designated as America’s Most Endangered River and the PSC approved $99 million could be spent to explore what we already know is an unsuitable site.
 Our work and support from partners led to the Georgia Water Coalition selecting this water-hogging boondoggle for the 2016 Dirty Dozen list.